4 Ways to Ace Your eCommerce Customer Experience Strategy

 In this fast-paced world, where people need to keep moving, a smartphone is the most convenient and easy way to do many things.

 On Cyber Monday 2019, for the first time, more than half of online shopping site visits came from mobile devices, and revenue from sales via smartphone alone reached $2 billion.
-This is just one statistic; we all know the search queries through mobile have drastically increased; the majority of the purchases on e-commerce websites are carried out through a mobile phone.
+This is just one statistic; we all know the search queries through mobile have drastically increased; most of the purchases on e-commerce websites are carried out through a mobile phone.

 Think with Google states that their report “How Brand Experiences Inspire Customer Action” shows that people who happen to have a negative experience of your e-commerce store on their mobile are 62% less likely to purchase from you in the future.